Loading

 PEHD glove.
 Cut level F. Nitrile foam coating.
 Shock & impact

-All cow grain leather glove.
-Natural colour.
-Elasticated back.
+All cow grain natural leather glove.
+Elasticated wrist.

 Polyester/coton, latex coated palm.
 10 gauge.